johannburkard/Waldbeere/README.md

 ### What other constraints are there?

-Keep your section names and variations short.
+Keep your section and variation names short.

 ### How long will my test run?

 1. Calculate the number of variations -- multiply the number of each section's variations (plus one if using control) together.
 2. [Go here](https://vwo.com/ab-split-test-duration/) and enter your current conversion rate, the number of variations and the average number of daily visitors.
 3. Click "Calculate Test Duration."

+### When does Waldbeere not work?

+* When you have no traffic.
+* When your conversion rate is very low (think 1 % or less)
+* When your conversion rate is very high (60 % or more)

 ### How do I split test two totally different designs of a page?